mhanifmuhsin/mDoc/README.md

 # mDoc

-Merupakan website statis yang dibangun menggunakan Jekyll, dan diperuntukan sebagai dokumentasi pembelajaran, selama saya menjadi programmer.
+It is a static website that was built using Jekyll, and is intended as documentation of learning, as long as I am a programmer.